Helper-/Basic-Scaffold/README.md

 ## TODO

 This is a very basic scaffold for webapps.
-I am still working on having the `dist` folder organized correctly and adding a super basic level of testing.
+I am still working on having the `dist` folder be looked at correctly from the html page when you want to test production use.